FortunateOmonuwa/Examinator/README.md

    npm run build
    ```

-2. Deploy the `dist` folder to your hosting platform
+2. Deploy the build artifacts to your hosting platform (Netlify, Vercel, etc.)

 ## 🤝 Contributing